xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 > Requirements:
 >
-> * You must have an internet connection.
+> * An internet connection for you and the users you will grant the license to.
 >
 > * You must be the Owner or Admin of your Organization.
 >